kilikkuo/H2TPServer/frame_drop_test/PROTOTYPE.md

 Because normally the sql operation is already performed on taskcenter's worker thread.

-There shall be 2 parts of testing.
+There will be two parts for testing.

 1. system-wide test : a bunch of tasks will be executed in a sequnce and the task result log will be dumpped and compared to a validation file.
+This is used to check if the system works as expectation.

 2. module-wide test : prepare sample test data for each component, i.e. infoCenter, taskCenter, userCenter.
+This is used to check each module works fine.

 How to run test
 ------------

-To test system widely(two ways):
+**System-wide test (two ways)**:

 1. Send http request by Postman (a chrome extension).
 Then check the log and make you eye bleed.
 I've generated some sample requests and published here[1].

    (will be expired in 7 days.)

    [1] https://documenter.getpostman.com/view/4096234/emq/RVu7D7xc

 2. Run a pre-defined sequence scripts to test the system & validate the results.